 It can be hard to admit your phone habits are problematic.
 But if the aforementioned signs hit home, consider taking these steps.
-It’s time to get well.
+It’s time to get your IRL life back.

 You may notice your creativity returns, focus is no longer an issue and it’s easier to relax.
-More important, you’ll find being present produces greater connection and more meaningful conversations.
-Your spouse will love the newfound attentiveness and you will notice your children’s repeated demands may even decrease to one time requests – thanks to your quick in-the-moment responses.
+More importantly, you’ll find being present produces greater connections and more meaningful conversations.
+Your spouse will love the new-found attentiveness and you will notice your children’s repeated demands may even decrease to one time requests—thanks to your quick in-the-moment responses.

 Jenn Smith Nelson is a freelance writer who no longer sleeps with her iPhone.